Grand Union Canal volunteering and biodiversity programme

 Come and join our volunteer team and help improve your local waterway.
 All welcome.

-We’d love to engage with local businesses, residents and community groups so please email us at firstname.lastname@example.org for more information and to register your interest with the project.
+We’d love to engage with local businesses, residents, community groups and general canal usersso please email us at firstname.lastname@example.org for more information and to register your interest with the project.

 Please register on our website for each event: